-We currently have seven members working in the Central Australia District and our vision for the district is that:
+We currently have six members working in the Central Australia District and our vision for the district is that:

 The Society of the Divine Word sees its mission in Central Australia as having the following dimensions:

-- Being bridge builders between different communities of the local Church;
+• We are bridge builders between different ethnic communities of the local church.

-- Working ecumenically with our brothers and sisters of other Christian traditions and followers of other religions;
+• We work ecumenically with our brothers and sisters of other Christian traditions and followers of other religions.

 Our activities in Central Australia include:

-- Working with Nungalinya College Darwin in promoting biblical studies programs for indigenous people;
+• Working with Nungalinya College Darwin in promoting biblical studies as well as media studies programs for indigenous people;

 • Helping our young SVD confreres in the Cross-Cultural Training Programs or their Overseas Training Programs.